bens4lsu/theskinny-publish/Content/blog2/come-and-knock-on-my-door.md

 This brings me to the profound conclusion that Mr. Roper -- of all people -- is more open minded than the current President of the United States, who as you have probably heard, has proposed amending the constitution in a way that protects the rest of us from the dangers associated with homosexual couples being able to inherit each others belongings, share an insurance plan, or visit each other in the hospital.

-I wonder if the President was a <em>Three's Company</em> fan, and how he would compare himself to Mr. Roper.
+I wonder if the President was a *Three's Company* fan, and how he would compare himself to Mr. Roper.
 (He certainly did better in the wife-picking department.
 But wouldn't you pay a hundred bucks to see what Laura looks like in a muu muu?)

 An what was Mr. Ferley's problem with a heterosexual living with two girls?
 He fancied himself a playa, and would have engaged in out-of-marriage intercourse as often as he could get it.
 So what, exactly, is his problem with the living arrangement upstairs?

 It occurs to me now that I should have given John Ritter a little mention on this site when he passed away.
-Not because he was one of the last masters of the pratfall -- which he was, and not because his similar minor characters in <em>Sling Blade</em> and <em>Bad Santa</em> helped push those movies from good to among my favorites of all time -- which he did.
+Not because he was one of the last masters of the pratfall -- which he was, and not because his similar minor characters in *Sling Blade* and *Bad Santa* helped push those movies from good to among my favorites of all time -- which he did.

 No, the real reason that he deserves to be singled out is that he is the biggest celebrity to have shared a birthday with me.
 In fact, now that he's passed, I don't know of another celeb with a September 17 birthday (that's a hint -- mark your calendars).

 One Summer during my college days, I lived with my buddies Jerry and Eddie.
 Jerry spent most of his time at a girlfriend's, so it was usually Eddie and me hanging around the apartment.
-Every day when I would get in from work, Eddie was winding up an hour-long session of back to back episodes of <em>Three's Company</em>.
+Every day when I would get in from work, Eddie was winding up an hour-long session of back to back episodes of *Three's Company*.
 We would pretty much start drinking beer right then.

 One day, one of us decided to check directory assistance for the town where Three's Company was set.
 I don't remember which Southern California city that was any more, but we called looking for the phone number of a Jack Tripper with no luck, then of a Chrissy Snow, again with no luck.
 But what do you know, there was a Janet Woods listed.
 Of course, we gave her a call.